openwisp/openwisp-docs/developer/contributing.rst

 Check out the `OpenWISP Contributor's Board
 <https://github.com/orgs/openwisp/projects/3>`_, this is a kanban board
-integrated with github were we place the most important issues we are working on.
+integrated with github where we place the most important issues we are working on.

 If there's anything you don't understand regarding the